 SECTION 4.22.1.3.
 In all cases, however, a student with a disability may not be suspended from school (including ISS - if the student does not receive the specified special education services) for more than a cumulative total of 10 days per school year without further determination of appropriate consequences and placement to ensure student’s needs are being met according to their IEP.

 SECTION 4.22.1.4.
-When the total number of suspension days nears 10 or a significantly disruptive behavior occurs, the following procedure should be followed:
+When the total number of suspension days nears ten (10) or a significantly disruptive behavior occurs, the following procedure should be followed:

 SECTION 4.22.1.5.
 The [principal or other title (or designee) of Special Education should be notified to assure that all due process procedures are followed.